radiovisual/yearmap/readme.md

 //=> [0, 0, 0, 0, 1, 1, 0, 1, 1, 0, 0, 0];
 ```

-If your string contains the followings keyword: `year|annual` then yearmap prints out the full year automatically:
+If your string contains the keywords: `year` or `annual` then yearmap prints out the full year automatically:

 ```js
 yearmap('year-round');
 //=> [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]
 ```

-You can also pass time modifiers like `early, late, mid, end` to the month ranges, and the modifiers will be printed
-to the yearmap:
+You can also pass time modifiers like `early, late, mid, end` to the month ranges, and the modifiers will be printed to the yearmap:

 ```js
 yearmap('late may - early june, end september - mid december');